UMN-EDA/TherMOS/doc/UserGuide.md

 -- *resolution*: This specifies the size of each finite element in the Finite Difference Method (FDM) simulation.
-This is an array of float bumbers that represents the dimnension of the finite element in the *x*,*y*, and *z*-directions.
+This is an array of float numbers that represents the dimension of the finite element in the *x*,*y*, and *z*-directions.
 A small value used here would provide a more accurate result at the cost of run-time.
 It is recommended to use a larger value in the *z*-direction, due to the large device dimensions in that direction and a smaller value in the *x*-